julien-fontan/HeatPilot-RL/README_en.md

 Among all trained models and tested configurations, the curves below were produced with the most "performant" one.

-On the 4 graphs below, we notice x interesting things:
+On the 4 graphs below, we notice 4 interesting things:
 - The supplied power is half the demand, **the model is therefore terrible** (even if it is the best I managed to obtain).
 Is the coefficient of the reward function concerning the comfort criterion too low?
 After a few trials, I am not convinced that it is solely linked to that.
 - The initial network temperature being `min_return_temp = 40 °C`, we observe that **the agent has learned to manage the transient regime** (from $t=0$ to $t=3h$).
 - The value of the mass flow rate around which the model stabilizes is not insignificant: it is the nominal value of the pump.
 Since the reward function penalizes the use of the pump at points other than its nominal point, the model has learned to **stabilize at this nominal operating point**.
 Note that the model **deviates from this rule for the initial transient phase**, where using the pump at a higher regime is less penalized than the power difference.